-Cardiac autophagy and autophagy flux were examined in the cardiac lysates of 3-months old female mice 3 h after intraperitoneal (i.p) injection of Chloroquine (CQ, 80 mg/kg), an autophagy inhibitor which acts mainly by impairing the autophagosome-lysosome fusion, thus leading to an accumulation of autophagosomes (19, 20) and affecting cardiac function (21).
-LC3I, LC3II and P62 protein levels and the LC3II/LC3I ratio were examined as indicators of the autophagy process, since increase in LC3II, LC3II/LC3I ratio, and p62 protein levels can represent the accumulation of autophagosomes probably because of defects in the degradation (3).
-Indeed, CQ increased the LC3II/LC3I ratio in both WT and PLK2-KO mice (p=0.02 and 0.03 respectively).
-However, we detected no difference between CQ-treated PLK2-KO mice to their control siblings (WT).
-In addition, no noticeable change in P62 protein level was detected in response to CQ (Fig. 1B, C).
-Calculating the autophagy flux (the delta between CQ-treated and untreated results, inset) also indicated no difference in LC3II/LC3I ratio but demonstrated a slight, although significant (p=0.04), increase in P62 flux in the PLK2-KO mice.
+Cardiac autophagy and autophagy flux were examined in the cardiac lysates of 3-month-old female mice 3 h after intraperitoneal injection of chloroquine (CQ, 80 mg/kg), an autophagy inhibitor that mainly acts by impairing autophagosome-lysosome fusion, thereby leading to autophagosome accumulation (19, 20) and affecting cardiac function (21).
+LC3I, LC3II, and p62 protein levels and the LC3II/LC3I ratio were examined as indicators of the autophagy process because increases in LC3II and p62 protein levels and the LC3II/LC3I ratio can reflect the accumulation of autophagosomes, probably because of defects in their degradation (3).
+Indeed, CQ increased the LC3II/LC3I ratio in both WT and PLK2-KO mice (p=0.02 and 0.03, respectively).
+However, we detected no difference between CQ-treated PLK2-KO mice and their control siblings (WT).
+In addition, no noticeable change in the p62 protein level was detected in response to CQ (Fig. 1B, C).
+Calculation of the autophagy flux (the delta between CQ-treated and untreated results, inset) also indicated no difference in the LC3II/LC3I ratio but demonstrated a slight but significant (p=0.04) increase in the p62 flux in PLK2-KO mice.

-We next examined the autophagy markers in 12-month-old female mice.
-Compared to the 3-month-old mice, both aged PLK2-KO and WT mice demonstrated an increase in LC3II/LC3I ratio (p=0.01 and 0.008, respectively, Fig. 2A, B).
-Although LC3II/LC3I ratio was not significantly different between PLK2-KO and WT mice at 12-month-old, the LC3II/GAPDH level was higher in the PLK2-KO mice (p=0.026).
-P62 did not demonstrate a difference in the aged-PLK2-KO hearts compared to aged-WT.
-These results might suggest increased accumulation of autophagosomes in PLK2-KO mice with aging (see discussion).
+We next examined autophagy markers in 12-month-old (“aged”) female mice.
+Compared with 3-month-old mice, aged PLK2-KO and WT mice both demonstrated an increase in the LC3II/LC3I ratio (p=0.01 and 0.008, respectively; Fig. 2A, B).
+Although the LC3II/LC3I ratio was not significantly different between PLK2-KO and WT mice at 12 months of age, the LC3II/GAPDH level was higher in PLK2-KO mice (p=0.026). p62 did not exhibit a difference in the aged PLK2-KO hearts compared with aged WT.
+These results suggest increased accumulation of autophagosomes in PLK2-KO mice with aging (see Discussion).

-Plekhm2 KO mice demonstrate growth retardation and minor cardiac dysfunction with aging.
+Plekhm2 KO mice demonstrate growth retardation and minor cardiac dysfunction with aging

-The characterization of 3-month-old PLK2-KO mice using gravimetric and echocardiography measurements did not detect differences from the WT mice for both female (Table 1) and male (Table 1S) mice.
-Cardiac function examined for 6 and 12-month old female mice (Table 1 and Table 2S) also indicated no apparent changes between WT and PLK2-KO mice (e.g. EF% WT 54.3±4.7 vs PLK2-KO 50.4±2.3 at 12-month-old, p=0.9).
-However, the aged PLK2-KO female mice demonstrated reduction in stroke volume and cardiac output (Fig. 1S).
-The increase of body weight and LV mass with age was moderate in PLK2-KO mice compared to their littermate controls (Fig. 1S).
-These results, which indicate global growth impairment were even more pronounced in the heart of the PLK2-KO mice as emphasized by the lower HW/TL ratio of these mice following aging (Table 1, p=0.009).
+The characterization of 3-month-old PLK2-KO mice using gravimetric and echocardiographic measurements did not reveal differences from both female (Table 1) and male (Table 1S) WT mice.
+Cardiac function examined in 6- and 12-month-old female mice (Table 1 and Table 2S) also indicated no apparent changes between WT and PLK2-KO mice (e.g., ejection fraction [EF]: WT versus PLK2-KO, 54.3%±4.7% versus 50.4%±2.3% at 12 months old; p=0.9).
+However, the aged PLK2-KO female mice exhibited a reduced stroke volume and cardiac output (Fig. 1S).
+The increase in body weight and LV mass with age was moderate in PLK2-KO mice compared with their littermate controls (Fig. 1S).
+These results, which indicate global growth impairment, were even more pronounced in the hearts of PLK2-KO mice, as emphasized by the lower heart weight (HW)/tibia length (TL) ratio of these mice following aging (p=0.009; Table 1).